 (Fw: Books, 2019)

-By Kris Koslowski Moore
+By Kris Kozlowski Moore

 This belatedness, however, does come with a danger.
-The persistent distance between camera and subject is dramatically at odds with the emotive subject that writhes beneath, and Gonzalez’s redacted coolness is equally at odds with the complexities of the conversation.
-Such spatial and temporal distance from something so charged threatens to estrange readers from the brutality that defines mass shootings.
-In doing so, Gonzalez risks hampering the urgency he wishes to create.
-Yet he has chosen this overt restraint to mitigate the habitual hysteria that muddies our usual token responses to these events.
+The persistent distance between camera and subject is at odds with the emotive subject that writhes beneath, and Gonzalez’s redacted coolness is equally at odds with the complexities of the conversation.
+Such spatial and temporal distance from something so charged threatens to estrange readers from the senseless brutality that defines mass shootings.
+In doing so, Gonzalez chances hampering the urgency he wishes to create.
+Yet he has chosen this explicit restraint to mitigate the habitual hysteria that muddies our usual token responses to these events.
 Our usual diets of dopamine-driven snippets aren’t working, and this is Gonzalez’s answer.